Argyll, the Trossachs & Stirling

 These grey squirrels not only out-compete reds, some also carry the deadly squirrelpox virus.
 If their spread was allowed to continue, Scotland’s red squirrel stronghold in the southern Highlands would be at serious risk.

-Complete removal of grey squirrels from the Central Lowlands is not a practical option.
-The aim here is containment of the grey squirrel population to prevent further inroads being made on Scotland’s core red squirrel populations north of the Highland Boundary Line, where lowland Scotland meets the mountainous north.
+The aim in this region is containment of the grey squirrel population to prevent further inroads being made on Scotland’s core red squirrel populations north of the Highland Boundary Line, where lowland Scotland meets the mountainous north.

-Working in partnership with the Loch Lomond and The Trossachs National Park, Saving Scotland’s Red Squirrels has set up a red squirrel protection network of landowners controlling grey squirrels under Scottish Rural Development Programme (SRDP) funding, backed by local volunteers and the project’s own seasonal control staff.
+Working in partnership with the Loch Lomond and The Trossachs National Park, Saving Scotland’s Red Squirrels has set up a red squirrel protection network of landowners controlling grey squirrels under Scottish Rural Development Programme (SRDP) funding, backed by local monitoring and control volunteers and project staff.